JEAPI-DEV/MazeCreator/README.md

 # Maze Creator

-This project is a simple maze creator application built in Java.
-It allows users to generate and edit mazes, and potentially solve them (functionality not fully detailed in provided files).
+This project is a maze creator application built in Java.
+It allows users to generate and edit mazes, and potentially solve them (used to make Maze for FH Maze Game).

 ## Project Structure